thirdweb-example/express-typescript-solana-starter/README.md

 yarn # yarn
 ```

+Using private keys as an env variable is vulnerable to attacks and is not best practice.
+We are doing it in this guide for the sake of brevity, but we strongly recommend using a [secret manager to store your private key](https://portal.thirdweb.com/sdk/set-up-the-sdk/securing-your-private-key).

 - Export your wallet private key from your wallet and add it to the .env file.

 ```env